discretize/discretize-guides/fractals/urban-battlegrounds/index.md

 <Grid>
 <GridItem>
 To capture the courtyard, you have to kill (or kite away) four groups of *Veteran Ascalonians*.
-Usually the Mesmer and Druid both pull two groups into contrarious directions while the other three people clear the remaining ballistas.

 As soon as you capture the courtyard, the _Fire Caller_ will start a ritual and enemy groups spawn at the gates (clockwise starting north).
-Stay in the middle and wait for them to come to you.
-If you kill them too fast, they will respawn shortly (-> Bug).
 </GridItem>

 <GridItem>